 The Plasma BoF afterwards was mainly about Wayland (screen rotation, window thumbnails, virtual keyboard improvements, stability), theming, System Settings reorganization, and Plasma Mobile.
 Following the successful Plasma 5.12 LTS and based on distro feedback we decided that Plasma 5.18 will be another LTS release.
 Check out the meeting notes, too.

 Traditionally Wednesday afternoon is when Akademy attendees venture out explore the area they all traveled to.
 This year’s day trip went to the North to Varenna near Lake Como, where we hiked up to Vezio Castle, and took the ferry to the other side of the lake.
 Of course, with sunny weather and beautiful landscape around, we just had to take a swim in the lake.

 On Thursday morning there was a session on how to write custom KItinerary extractors.
 I’m a huge fan of KDE Itinerary and in the few hours between discussions I actually had to write some code, I moved forward my secret master plan to augment Plasma Browser Integration with Itinerary and structured data extraction capabilities.
-Stay tuned for a follow-up blog post on that. :)
+Stay tuned for a follow-up blog post on that. :) [Here it is]

 In the afternoon we scheduled a two hour track for everything enterprise.
 The big topic right now is KIO Fuse which will finally allow non-KDE applications to seamlessly access network shares and other remote locations.
 We were also glad to hear our friends in Munich are quite happy with Plasma 5.12 LTS.
 The second hour was mostly spent on touching up our sysadmin documentation and we decided to migrate it to a Sphinx page, similar to our new HIG page.
 The idea is to use as much auto-generated content from actual config files and source code as possible to keep it from getting outdated that easily.
 Again, there’s some notes with more details.